int64ago/moky/README.md

     dev: 'https://hacker-news.firebaseio.com',
     local: 'http://localhost:8080',
   },
-  /* No show logs if url is in the list, OPTIONAL */
+  /* Not show logs if url is in the list, OPTIONAL */
   filteredUrls: [],
   /* Settings for template page routing, REQUIRED */
   urlMaps: {